cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-3.md

 ## `grep -v`

 > This command is useful for *excluding* lines or files that contain a specified string pattern.
+I learned about it from the [DigitalOcean website : https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix](https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix).
+---

 **Example #1**